 “We measured how much our employee engagement dropped when we deployed the system as it affected the way people report their flexible work schedule.
 It clearly created unnecessary stress!” says Joan-Manel Torres with a sympathetic look.

-There’s also other day findings that surprises the HR department:
+There are also other day findings that surprise the HR department:

 “Sometimes I analyze a day where something has happened that I assume will have an impact on people pressing green or red as they leave.
 Turns out it didn’t have too much of an impact!” he continues.

-Is it the right time to send the important communication?
+Is it the right time to send that important communication?

-The ongoing insights into their employee mood means the HR Director also knows if it’s the right time to send out a communication (or not!) by analyzing the previous days.
+The ongoing insights into their employee mood mean the HR Director also knows if it’s the right time to send out a communication (or not!) by analyzing the previous days.

 This way he can improve the chances of the important message being well received among his fellow employees.